 - Heartburn, indigestion, and nausea at 35 weeks pregnant are unfortunate side effects of your beautiful uterus blossoming and getting in the way of your stomach.

 - Peeing, peeing, peeing – sometimes even when you’re not expecting it.
-Yep, get practicing those Kegels because your baby’s head pressing on your bladder can lead to incontinence.
+Yep, get practicing those Kegels because your baby’s head pressing on your bladder can lead to incontinence and frequent urination.
 Not to worry: pop on a pantyliner and you’ll be fine.

 - Sore ribs if your baby is now positioned head-down and kicking!